mongodb/docs-cluster-to-cluster-sync/source/includes/fact-write-blocking-requirement.rst

    When using ``enableUserWriteBlocking``, writes are only blocked for users that do not have the :authaction:`bypassWriteBlockingMode` ActionType.
-Users that do have this ActionType are still able to perform writes.
+Users who have this ActionType are able to perform writes.